comprakt/comprakt/tasksheets/sheet1.md

 (3) Subset of Java
 --------------
-Yes, because the grammar yields a sublanguage of that of Java, and for the semantics only additional constraints are given to the semantics of Java, so any valid MiniJava program is a valid Java program.
+Yes, because the ignored characters ("Leerraum"), the Comment-patterns and the keywords (<=SE8, see note below) are a subset of those of Java; because the grammar yields a sublanguage of that of Java; and for the semantics only additional constraints are given to the semantics of Java, so any valid MiniJava program is a valid Java (<=SE8) program.

+However, since Java release 9 [1], the underscore `_` is a reserved keyword, which it is not in MiniJava, so that MiniJava is no longer a subset of Java.

 (4) Word Problems
 -------------